Brick Court Chambers is committed to acting in a socially responsible manner.

 We are a legal partner of A4ID (Advocates for International Development), an international development charity providing legal support to development organisations and developing country governments.

-We also work closely with the Bar Pro Bono Unit and the Free Representation Unit and in 2012 we received a Friends in Law Award in recognition of our support of these organisations.
-In 2018 Brick Court Chambers was acknowledged as a Gold Patron of the Bar Pro Bono Unit.
+We also work closely with Advocate (the Bar Pro Bono Unit) and the Free Representation Unit.
+In 2012 we received a Friends in Law Award in recognition of our support of these organisations.
+Brick Court Chambers is an inaugural Pro Bono Gold Patron of Advocate.

 Stephen Ruttle QC is the founder and still active member of the Wandsworth Mediation Service, which offers mediation to the community that covers assisting in neighbourhood disputes through to actively keeping down knife crime.